A Conversation with Mike West: Research

 In 2013 I ran into a Bank of England (BoE) technical report on \lq\lq generalized density forecast combinations'' (later published as Kapetanios {\em et al}, {\em Journal of Econometrics} 188:150--165, 2015).
 This presented a creative approach that defined what we now call outcome-dependent model weighting, with persuasive empirical validation.
 The idea is that, for example, one model may be judged as \lq\lq more accurate'' in forecasting national inflation in periods of time when inflation is high, another when inflation is low; so in \lq\lq weighting models'' predicting future inflation over a period of quarters or years, weights would naturally depend on the as-yet unknown outcomes of inflation over that period.
 The BoE group had been able to present a model combination approach that explicitly allows this; and with a convincing example, I was intrigued.
 However, the approach was not something I could accept {\em prima facie}; it had no obvious Bayesian rationale, which for me is key to understanding, interpretation, communication, generalisation ... and just to innate interest and stimuli to look at potentially \lq\lq new ideas'' emerging in the literature.
 So, my main question was whether we could understand the construction as arising from a formal, rational statistical foundation.
-After sleeping on this for a while, I somehow made a connection to my work on agent (\lq\lq expert'') opinion analysis from the 1980s and early 1990s, a line of research that has continued across areas of statistics, management science and economics.
-This theme in research on comparing and combining probabilistic forecasts from multiple \lq\lq agents'' has its origins in earlier works of Dennis Lindley, Mark Schervish and Christian Genest, among others.
-I do not recall exactly how I made the connection, but the essence was that of matching \lq\lq agents'' with \lq\lq models'' in combining forecast distributions from a collection of sources.
-Building on the foundational (nonparametric and subjective Bayesian) theory of that earlier work on agent opinion analysis, it became clear to me that the technical constructions used by the BoE group were (almost) justifiable as examples of theoretically implied predictive distributions defined as a formal Bayesian synthesis.
+Around the same time, early discussions with then PhD student Ken McAlinn-- concerning the meaning and scope of the term \lq\lq model'' in the traditional Bayesian views of model uncertainty-- led to a connection to my work on agent (\lq\lq expert'') opinion analysis from the 1980s and early 1990s.
+That line of research-- that has continued across areas of statistics, management science and economics-- concerns comparing and combining probabilistic forecasts from multiple \lq\lq agents'', with origins in earlier works of Dennis Lindley, Mark Schervish and Christian Genest, among others.
+The essential step was then simply matching \lq\lq agents'' with \lq\lq models'' and building on the foundational (nonparametric and subjective Bayesian) theory of that earlier work.
+As part of this, it became clear that the technical constructions used by the BoE group were (almost) justifiable as examples of theoretically implied predictive distributions defined as a formal Bayesian synthesis.
 That recognition means that we can now understand some of the implicit assumptions behind the approach, and of course place it in a much broader framework where other assumptions-- relevant in different applied contexts-- would generate such a synthesis but with possibly very different technical structures.

 This led to the development of Bayesian predictive synthesis (BPS)-- with basic research including past PhD advisees Ken McAlinn and Matt Johnson.
 Revisiting and building on the theoretical foundations, this extended methodology with macroeconomic applications as primary and productive collaboration with past PhD advisee Jouchi Nakajima and econometricians including Knut Are Aasveit.
 Some of this has reconciled a number of existing approaches of model synthesis, and other groups-- across the academic: central banking interfaces, in particular-- have and are exploiting and expanding the applied methodology with economic and financial applications.